mongodb/specifications/source/gridfs/gridfs-spec.md

 Drivers MUST first find the `_id` field of all files collection documents with the given filename.
 Drivers MUST then delete all files collection documents with the found ids.
-Drivers MUST then delete all chunks with `files_id` in the found ids that was just deleted.
+Drivers MUST then delete all chunks with `files_id` in the found ids that were just deleted.

 If there are no files collection documents with the given filename, drivers MUST raise an error.